 The Muse & I…

-One of the basic points of “How To Think Sideways” is to get the two halves of your brain to work together so you can have all the muse’s magic AND all the editor’s skills.
-My exercise for this week is to “call down lightning 3 times” (in other words, get my muse to give me 3 viable story ideas…on command.
-I’m not allowed to recycle old ideas.)
+One of the basic points of Holly Lisle’s “How To Think Sideways” class is to get the two halves of your brain to work together so you can have all the muse’s magic AND all the editor’s skills.
+One of my exercises was to “call down lightning 3 times.”
+In other words, get my muse to give me 3 viable story ideas…on command.
+I wasn’t allowed to recycle old ideas, they had to be brand new.
 Lots of interesting stuff led up to this assignment, and I thought I’d done it well.

 Uhm…Guess again, cupcake!

-So, I asked my muse the suggested questions this morning, and all I’ve gotten is:
+When I asked my muse the suggested questions, all I got was:

 “I want colored pens.”